mahi028/SE-Project/README.md

 > Make sure your branch name corresponds to you github username

 4. Make a pull request from github

+5. Tests

+There are tests in the project.
+Make sure you run them before submitting a pull request.

+After you have pushed your code and created a pull request, make sure all the tests are passing in workflow.
+Only after all test have passed, your pull request will be merged.

 ## SE-Project-Backend